Network Security Products License Agreement

 “Permitted Capacity” means the number of Devices, Units, Nodes, or other license metrics as set forth in the Order.

-“Products” means Software, Databases, Database Updates, Software Upgrades, together with applicable Documentation and media, and if purchased pursuant to an Order, Cloud Services, Hardware, and Forcepoint packaged service offerings.
+“Products” means Software, Databases, Database Updates, Software Upgrades, together with applicable Documentation and media, and if purchased pursuant to an Order, Cloud Services, Hardware, and Services Offerings.

 “Software” means Forcepoint’s proprietary software applications, in object code only.